brownsys/pl-mapping/analysis-scripts/README.md

 ------------
 Prints out GNUPlot compatible data about the average degree of routers, disagreement, and router count.
-The script takes in a directory of data "iffinder-analysis/" and options specifying what data you want.
+The script takes in a directory of data "iffinder-analysis/", a directory of DNS records "pl_archives/",  and options specifying what data you want.

 Usage
 ------

-    ./generateRouterBreakdown.py iffinder_analysis [options]
+    ./generateRouterBreakdown.py iffinder_analysis pl_archives [options]

-    iffinder_analysis - the path to the iffinder-analysis directory
+    iffinder_analysis - the path to the iffinder-analysis directory pl_archives - the path to the pl_archives directory

 Options
 --------

     --num-routers - print out the number of routers found that week

-    --average-degree - print out the average degree of routers that week
+    --average-degree - print out the average degree of routers that week (only takes into account physical interfaces)

     --disagreement - print out the number of disagreements between iffinder and DNS records that week